nickbaumann98/cline_docs/prompting/custom instructions library/cline-memory-bank.md

     PB[projectbrief.md] --> PC[productContext.md]
     PB --> SP[systemPatterns.md]
     PB --> TC[techContext.md]

     PC --> AC[activeContext.md]
     SP --> AC
     TC --> AC
+    J[journal/*] --> AC

     AC --> P[progress.md]
 ```

+## Memory Bank Files

+CRITICAL: If a `cline_docs/` folder already exists, FIRST rename it to `memory-bank/`.
+If the `memory-bank/` folder or any of these files do not exist, CREATE THEM IMMEDIATELY.
+Then, create any missing files in the `memory-bank/` folder by:

+1. Reading all provided documentation
+2. Asking user for ANY missing information
+3. Creating files with verified information only
+4. Never proceeding without complete context

 ### Core Files (Required)

 1. `projectbrief.md`

    - Foundation document that shapes all other files
-   - Created at project start if it doesn't exist
+   - Created at project start if it does not exist
    - Defines core requirements and goals
    - Source of truth for project scope

 2. `productContext.md`

    - Why this project exists
    - Problems it solves
    - How it should work
    - User experience goals

 3. `activeContext.md`

    - Current work focus
    - Recent changes
    - Next steps
    - Active decisions and considerations

 4. `systemPatterns.md`

    - System architecture
    - Key technical decisions
    - Design patterns in use
    - Component relationships

 5. `techContext.md`

    - Technologies used
    - Development setup
    - Technical constraints
    - Dependencies

 6. `progress.md`

    - What works
    - What's left to build
    - Current status
    - Known issues

+7. `journal` subdirectory
+   - Keep journal of major code changes
+   - Provide reasoning for code changes
+   - Use journal to stay on task (creating new pages when the current one nears or exceeds your output token limit)
+   - Refer to journal for context
+   - Self-validate progress against goals every ~15-20 API calls
+   - Create dated entries (YYYY_MM_DD_descriptive_name.md)
+   - Flag potential divergences from planned approach

 ### Additional Context

-Create additional files/folders within memory-bank/ when they help organize:
+Create additional files/folders within `memory-bank/` when they help organize:

 - Complex feature documentation
 - Integration specifications
 - API documentation